 The project provided for a review point following consultation.
 In September 2013, Defra Ministers agreed that the project should continue to the next phase.
 This agreement does not necessarily mean that the Government agrees with the conclusions submitted to Ministers for the review.

 On 15 October 2013, we published an interim statement.
 This interim statement outlines the key decisions we reached following consultation and reflects the review document submitted to Ministers as part of the review process.

-The interim statement is not a further consultation, nor is it the analysis of consultation responses received, which will be published alongside the final report and proposed Law Commission draft Bill.
+The interim statement is not a further consultation, nor is it the analysis of consultation responses received.

 Invasive non-native species control